1-877-929-7245

 • Dinner

-Day 2 - A guided tour of Stockholm, the “City Between the Bridges”
+Day 2 - Guided tour of Stockholm, the ‘city between the bridges’

-During our tour, we stop for "fika," a Swedish-style coffee break, during which we enjoy a hot drink and a slice of homemade cake.
-The rest of your afternoon is free, and you could explore the old buildings or the city's many shops.
-Alternatively, visit Museum Island, where the Vasa Museum displays a fully intact 17th-century ship.
+During our tour we stop for "fika," a cherished Swedish tradition to promote wellbeing, where friends meet over a hot drink and cake.
+The rest of your afternoon is free to explore the city.
+Browse the boutiques and souvenir shops of Gamla Stan or visit Museum Island, where the Vasa Museum displays a fully intact 17th-century ship.

-This evening, you are free to dine independently, and the city has an excellent range of dining options, from traditional Swedish dishes to Mediterranean and Asian cuisine.
-Overnight Stockholm.
+This evening, you are free to dine independently; the city has an excellent range of dining options, from traditional Swedish dishes to Mediterranean and Asian cuisine.

 Includes